Cannabis Licensing Services

 A state license application is, in essence, a compliance document which outlines exactly how the applicant intends to maintain successful operation within the parameters of state regulatory and compliance requirements.

-There are essentially three major components to any state license application, which regulators and licensing bodies consider when judging the merits of applications:
+There are three major components to any state license application, which regulators and licensing bodies consider when judging the merits of applications:

 - What service the company wants to provide, and at what financial level/scale?